SatelliteQE/robottelo/docs/code_standards.rst

-In order to provide a code base that is easy to maintain, as well as easy to contribute to, **Robottelo** has adopted a set of code standards that all contributers are held to.
+In order to provide a code base that is easy to maintain, as well as easy to contribute to, **Robottelo** has adopted a set of code standards that all contributors are held to.
 Violations to our strictly held standards will result in a rejected pull request until all violations have been resolved.
-While not adhering to our recomended standards isn't a show stopper, keeping to them will help our code base to stay great!
+While not adhering to our recommended standards isn't a show stopper, keeping to them will help our code base to stay great!

 Strictly Held
 -------------

+Black

+* Robottelo uses the code formatting tool called 'black'.
+* This tool will handle the general formatting regarding indentation and others.
+* In general, if black makes a change to your code, that is what we also desire.
+* Our CI checks that each pull request is black compliant, so make sure it is run via pre-commit hook or manually before submitting a pull request.

 Linting

-* All code will be linted to `PEP8`_ standards using `flake8`_.
+* All code will be linted to black-compatible `PEP8`_ standards using `flake8`_.
 * In the root of the **Robottelo** directory, run :code:`flake8 .`
 * If flake8 returns errors, make corrections before submitting a pull request.
 * pre-commit configuration is available, and its use is strongly encouraged in local development.
-* pre-commit will apply flake, Black, and pyupgrade to lint and auto-format code.

 Docstrings